Some vinyl records seem ridiculously short.

 A standard compact disc can hold 74 minutes of music, which is much more than a vinyl record will safely hold.
 This is because CDs are a digital format.
 They have a set capacity of how much sound data they can store and hold.

-Vinyl is an analog medium (defined by Webster here) which means it uses physical quantities to produce a result.
+Vinyl differs from CDs.
+It is an analog medium (defined by Webster here) which means it uses physical quantities to produce a result.
 Since it uses physical elements, in this case the grooves, there is a physical space limitation to how deep the grooves can be and how wide they can be.

 The nature of analog itself has limitations, but since it is all based on variables, it can be fudged and fiddled with to a certain degree.